hecarimday/SWE_2021_41_2024_2_week_6/README.md

 > docker exec ossp-container git --version
 > ```
 >* Explanation of commandline and your output
+>
+>  This is a command that checks whether Git is installed in the Docker container named ossp-container, and if it is installed, it outputs the version information.
+>
 >```bash
 >git version 2.43.0
 >```